ibm-cloud-docs/appid/faq.md

 With {{site.data.keyword.appid_short_notm}}, you pay less as you use more resources.
 {: shortdesc}

-The graduated tier plan consists of two parts: the number of authentication events and the number of authorized users.
+The graduated tier plan consists of three parts: the number of authentication events, both regular and advanced security, and the number of authorized users.
 You are charged each month, based on the summary of the two parts.
 The total price is the cumulative charge for each level of usage, consisting of your quantity multiplied by the unit price at that tier.

 Your first 1000 authentication events and first 1000 authorized users are free each month, with the exception of any advanced security events.
 Any advanced security events incurs an extra charge.